shaoshuo-ss/FedTracker/README.md

 # FedTracker

-This is the official code of paper "FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model".
+This is the official code of our TDSC paper "FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model".

 ## Getting Start